CallumBeaney/people/readme.md

 ```bash
 sudo chmod +rwx install.sh;./install.sh
 ```
-You might need to open new terminal window right after installation to be able to call `people` with its alias.
+You might need to open new terminal window right after installation to be able to call `people` with its alias like e.g. `people check all` sans the `./`.
 <br>

 ## manual installation